 Office: 604.827.2035, Room 322

-Described as a “violinist with a lean tone, a supple technique, and an amazing talent for sustaining a long line” (All Music Guide Magazine), Canadian Violinist David Gillham is in demand as a soloist, chamber musician and teacher throughout North America and around the world.
+Described as a “violinist with a lean tone, a supple technique, and an amazing talent for sustaining a long line” (All Music Guide Magazine), Canadian Violinist David Gillham enjoys a multifaceted career as soloist, chamber musician and teacher that has taken him across four continents.

-A recipient of several awards Mr. Gillham received the 2006 Missouri Chapter of the American String Teachers Association’s Distinguished Service award.
-In 2002, he was the recipient of the Queen Elizabeth II Golden Jubilee Medal in honor of his contributions to the arts in Canada.
+The recipient of several awards Mr. Gillham received the Queen Elizabeth II Golden Jubilee Medal and the 2006 Missouri Chapter of the American String Teachers Association’s Distinguished Service award.

 Mr. Gillham performs on a Carlo Tononi violin made in 1725, Venice.